jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Motivation

-Better encoding can obviously reduce the length of message sent.
+Better encoding can obviously reduce the length of messages sent.
 It remains a question mark how big overall impact this is, however.
 It should only be performed if it gives a measurable overall impact.